 A lot depends on the nature of the employment and what is traditionally allowed or tolerated as “bad” employer conduct in any particular industry.
-Generally I would also look to whether the employer conduct is continuous; whether the employer ignores the employee’s request to stop the conduct (and if the request is reasonable); whether worker safety or professional advancement is placed in jeopardy; whether the employer has a history of engaging in such conduct.
+Generally I would also look to whether the employer conduct is continuous; whether the employer ignores the employee’s request to stop the conduct (and if the request is reasonable).
+I also looked at worker safety or professional advancement is placed in jeopardy; whether the employer has a history of engaging in such conduct.
 And this could mean, for a larger employer, whether it allows its supervisors to engage in the conduct.

 Examples of a good quit

 So a supervisor on a construction site making fun of an employee who dropped a box of nails I would not have considered “good cause attributable to the employer.”
 Construction is a rough and tumble occupation where needling is traditionally part of the workplace, it happened once, get back to work and get over it.
 But if it continued, the employee requested the conduct be stopped, the supervisor does not treat any other employee in the same manner, then I might consider the workplace hostile and a quitting by the employee not unreasonable.

 That same behavior in a medical office in front of patients, however, I would seriously consider whether it was “good cause” for an employee to quit.
 In that case the supervisor would be destroying patient confidence in the worker, as well as denigrating the worker’s competence.
 I used to hear a lot of supervisor cases.